rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="health-indicators" class="anchor" href="#health-indicators">Health Indicators</a>

 Single-stat metrics at the top of the dashboard capture the health of a single RabbitMQ cluster.
+In this case, you have a single RabbitMQ cluster, **rabbitmq-overview**, as seen in the **Cluster** drop-down, just below the dashboard title.

 We use different colours to capture the following states:

 * **Green** means the metric is within a healthy range
 * **Blue** means under-utilisation or some form of degradation